toubi92/ToubisLinuxResources/know-how/vim.md

 `y` - copy
 `p` - paste

+In command mode, paste a buffer into command line using Ctrl+R - 0 (or another number)

 ## Indentation
 In Vim in Linux you can unindent multiple lines by using `v` to select your first line.
 Press the down arrow to select multiple lines.
 Then type `<` to unindent all of the lines.